nackdai/aten/README.md

 ### Windows

 Please find `exe` files and run them.
-You can find them in each directories where source files are in.
+You can find them in each directory where the source files are in.

 ### Linux

-Please find execution files and run them.
-You can find them in the directories in the directory which you built the applications.
+Please find the executables and run them.
+You can find them in the directories which you built the applications.
 And the directories have same name as execution file.

 ### <a name="RunOnDocker">Docker</a>

 This section works for ony Linux.

-If you would like to run built applications in docker, you need to ensure that your host can accept X forwarded connections:
+If you would like to run the executables in docker, you need to ensure that your host can accept X forwarded connections:

 ```shell
 xhost +local:<Docker container name>`
 ```

-And, run docker container like the following:
+And then, run the docker container like the following:

 ```shell
 docker run -it --rm -v ${PWD}:/work -v /tmp/.X11-unix:/tmp/.X11-unix:rw --runtime=nvidia -e DISPLAY <Image Name>:latest bash